Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Heat maps show us how individual users and how the average user literally views the website.
 You can use this information to alter the website design so they look where you want them to look.

-What Do Heat Maps Teach Us to Do for Good Webpage Design?
+What Do Heat Maps Tell Us About Good Webpage Design?

 We already know that consumers tend to pick from the first few options.
 Your search engine optimization strategy has to put you in the first three links on the search engine results page for there to be a good chance your link will be clicked.
 Heat maps show us the same psychology is at work when they visit a website.
 The most important content is expected to be at the top, and it should be at the top of the page.
 Consumers consider it a bad layout if they have to scroll a few times to find what they expected on the page based on their search criteria.